How Does eCheck (check draft) Payment Method Work

 - Set any minimum or maximum amounts required

-(Note: You CAN print the checks even on plain paper and cut them to size.
-There is no rule that requires checks be on special paper.
+(Note: You CAN print the checks on plain paper and cut them to size.
+At the time of writing this article, there is no rule that requires checks be on special paper.
 However, I HIGHLY recommend using check stock)

 - When check payments come in, you can set the option to receive a notification.
 There will also be a notification in the top menu area of the portal showing the number of new checks to print.